saros-project/saros/docs/documentation/features.md

 As a user in a session you can see who of the other participants is where (file/region) and who just changed what.

+See [here](how-tos/awareness-information.md) for an overview of all information.

 ## Follow-Mode

 The Follow-Mode allows you to continuously observe all navigation and